YUVARJ-J/VLSI-LAB-EXP-4/README.md

 ## RESULT:
-	The simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using VIVADO is successfully verified.
+	The the simulation and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN is successfully verified using xilinx ISE.